 How to fix your energy tariff

 Firstly, check how much you currently pay for your gas and electricity.
-It is likely that the price you currently pay is capped due to the energy price cap and the Energy Price Guarantee but it is worth checking your bill so that you know the price you'll need to beat when deciding whether you should fix your energy costs.
+It is likely that the price you currently pay is capped due to the energy price cap but it is worth checking your bill so that you know the price you'll need to beat when deciding whether you should fix your energy costs.

 Next, keep an eye on energy price predictions and the latest energy price cap figures from Ofgem as this will ensure you are fully informed before you commit to a new energy deal.

-Finally, use a comparison site to compare the best fixed-price energy deals on the market.
-If there is a deal that beats what you are currently paying and is lower than the Energy Price Guarantee and/or energy price cap, then you may want to consider switching to that deal.
+Finally, use a comparison site or auto-switching service to compare the best fixed-price energy deals on the market and switch to a new seal.
+If there is a deal that beats what you are currently paying and is lower than the energy price cap, then you may want to consider switching to that deal.
 Most comparison sites allow you to switch online in just a few minutes and your new provider will deal with the cancellation via your old provider on your behalf.
-Keep in mind that if energy prices continue to fall, there may be better deals that come to the market in the coming months.
+Keep in mind that if energy prices fall in the future, there may be better deals that come to the market in the coming months.
 Fixing your energy tariff will mean you are unlikely to be able to switch to a better deal during your fixed term, unless you pay a hefty exit penalty fee.

 If you are unable to find a competitive fixed-price energy deal then there are other ways to bring down the cost of your energy.
 Check out our article 'How to save money on your energy bills' for tips on how to reduce your energy costs.
 If you are struggling to make ends meet then you may wish to check out our Cost of Living Guide as it provides a number of money-saving tips as well as an extensive look at the help that is available.